Contacts can be arranged into multiple containers, called Team Accounts. They are the synchronization units of this app.

 The contacts of a shared account are encrypted outside the devices of the share group.
 In order to use the account on a new device, the secret key for the decryption is required on the target device B. The purpose of the notification sent from B to A is requesting the secret key in return.
 Please open the notification on device A, review the authorization request and press Authorize in the popup dialog box.
 This will put device B into the share group together with device A.

 Once your new target device B has been put to the share group, you can initialize the local account by downloading the enclosed contacts.
-Using the names of the previous example, locate the shared account "sharedex" in the overview screen, press the Clone Account button and press the Clone again in the popup dialog box.
+Using the names of the previous example, locate the team account "sharedex" in the overview screen, press the Clone Account button and press the Clone again in the popup dialog box.
 From this point in time the local account will be synchronized with the share group automatically.

 A registered account on a device can be removed from the share group easily.
-Find the shared account in the overview screen, press Unshare Account and press Unshare again in the popup dialog box.
+Find the team account in the overview screen, press Unshare Account and press Unshare again in the popup dialog box.
 This will stop synchronization with the share group but leave the local account on the device untouched.
 To remove the account from the device, you will need to delete the local account in the overview screen or in the Android Settings menu "Accounts".

 From the very beginning at least two applications have been made available on every communication device: a dialer and a contacts app.
 So replacing a device has always resulted in the task of restoring contacts.
 The problem used to be solved by transferring the contacts' storage medium (e.g. a sim card) from one device into the other.